-Why the Ballard Bridge and its steel neighbors need cool-water baths
+Why the Ballard Bridge and its steel neighbors need cool-water baths in the summertime

 - Police raid Foundation Nightclub, seize guns, drugs and arrest 12; liquor board suspends club's license

+This follows incidents last summer when SDOT repeatedly blocked the University Bridge during a heat wave and soaked it, to prevent the two steel leaves from binding in the center.
+The usual half-inch gap had narrowed to a quarter inch.

-The Ballard Bridge was blocked Wednesday in late rush hour, from 6:44 p.m. to 8 p.m., after the south drawspan deck didn’t fully descend, and wound up 1 inch higher than the north deck.
+The Ballard Bridge was blocked Wednesday from 6:44 p.m. to 8 p.m., after the south drawspan deck didn’t fully descend, and wound up 1 inch higher than the north deck.
 This failure was caused by thermal expansion and friction among steel parts, Donohue said.
 He heard a noise like the squeal of a boiling tea kettle.

 Car traffic could have crossed, but that inch posed other problems, he said.

-Ballard Bridge’s central locks, where rods under the south deck insert into tubes in the north, couldn’t be set into place as normal.
+The Ballard Bridge’s central locks, where rods under the south deck insert into tubes in the north, couldn’t be set into place as normal.
 That misalignment disrupted the programmable logic control software that governs the pace and angles of moving drawspan gears.
 And heavy loads such as buses or semi-trucks might bounce the unlocked bridge leaves at the center, Donohue said.

 Bicyclists and pedestrians also would have faced safety hazards from a one-inch bump.

-Donohue, himself stuck in traffic at Interbay, walked to the control tower and directed his team to promptly troubleshoot, test, and fix the bridge.
+Donohue, himself stuck in traffic at Interbay, walked to the bridge control tower and directed his team to promptly troubleshoot, test, and fix the span.

 He said bridge technicians eventually overrode the control system, and drove a truck to the center, to push the leaf downward — while the setting sun allowed the bridge to cool somewhat.